skip to content

 Other debtors

-These are amounts owing to the department for services/goods provided but unbilled at the year end.
+These are amounts owing to the institution for services/goods provided but unbilled at the year end.
 They are the opposite of the accruals described previously.
 They will arise from goods or services provided to external customers but not yet invoiced on the AR module.

 Appendix C provides guidance on processing accrued income or, in case of queries, please contact the General Ledger Helpdesk